Olushola977/Budget-App/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Perform actions on the App withpout receiving any errors
+- Perform actions on the App without receiving any errors

 ##The Project